 Once the water has been completely removed from the property, our technicians will begin the process of deodorizing and disinfecting the property.

 If our technicians do discover mold during the inspection and mitigation process, they will evaluate the mold growth and contain any damage to the smallest area possible.
 They will then physically remove the mold and thoroughly dry any contaminated areas to ensure that the mold does not return.
-Finally, the technicians will follow established procedures (IICRC S500 back link for established procedures) to return the property to pre-loss condition.
+Finally, the technicians will follow established procedures (IICRC S500) to return the property to a pre-loss condition.